kubos/kubos/docs/faq-troubleshooting.rst

 -  Check that the Kubos Linux target is turned on and connected to your computer
--  Check that no other vagrant images are running.
+-  Check that no other Vagrant images are running.
 Only one VM can have control of the USB, so it may be that another instance currently has control of the device.
-You can shutdown a vagrant image with the command ``vagrant halt``
+You can shutdown a Vagrant image with the command ``vagrant halt``
--  Verify that the USB is showing up within the vagrant environment with the ``lsusb`` command.
+-  Verify that the USB is showing up within the Vagrant environment with the ``lsusb`` command.
 You should see an FTDI device
 -  Verify that the USB has been mapped to a linux device.
 Issue the command ``ls /dev``.
 You should see a /dev/ttyUSB\* device.
-If you don't, try rebooting your vagrant image (``vagrant halt``, ``vagrant up``)
+If you don't, try rebooting your Vagrant image (``vagrant halt``, ``vagrant up``)

 "Transfer Failed: Connection Failed"